 Persia and India have the first records – from around 500 BC – of boiling cane juice to produce solid sugar.
 This simplified method is used to produce sugars available in health stores and termed: dehydrated cane juice, Rapadura, and sucanat (also in specialty products such as some chocolate).
 One stage more processed is Organic Golden Granulated Sugar, available in most supermarkets.
 In recipes it can be used identically to white sugar.
-Available from health stores, speciality stores and some supermarkets are: date sugar (looks/tastes like brown sugar); agave syrup (from a Latin American succulent); rice or barley malt (dark syrups); honey, maple syrup, apple syrup (no added sugar), coconut sugar, palm sugar or jaggery (cooked sap from palm trees; used in Thai and Indian cooking), stevia powder (a remarkable sweet herb which comes in a green or white form).
+Available from health stores, specialty stores and some supermarkets are: date sugar (looks/tastes like brown sugar); date syrup (caramel taste and look); agave syrup (from a Latin American succulent); rice or barley malt (dark syrups); honey, maple syrup, apple syrup (no added sugar), coconut sugar, palm sugar or jaggery (cooked sap from palm trees; used in Thai and Indian cooking), stevia powder (a remarkable sweet herb which comes in a green or white form).

 Unfortunately for many, switching from a bag of Chelsea Refinery sugar to one organic and less processed may not sufficiently alleviate their health problems.
 All carbohydrates are broken down into blood glucose or blood sugar.
 Depending on the food source, the speed – and consequences – of this process will vary.
 Individual foods have been given a Glycemic Index or GI ranking.
 The process can be fast and spiking when consuming too many highly refined carbs (high GI; unsatisfying and inflammatory).
 Or it can be slow and steady (low GI; optimally fuelling brain and muscles).
 But high GI ratings can unfairly demonise a food such as potato or brown rice.
 Instead serve such foods with sufficient regulatory team mates (soluble fibre, protein, fat, culinary acids, ‘crunch’ etc: see Blood Sugar Levels, also The Shape Diet) to easily create a low GI meal.